Leveraging data analytics to help increase employee engagement for better outcomes

 Advanced data analytics helps employers understand what drives high utilization, engagement and cost at an individual level within their population and turn those insights into personalized member outreach.

-Employers can implement targeted interventions by working with their benefits team and through collaborating with UnitedHealthcare Engagement Solutions, a full-service consulting and creative agency that creates customized multi-channel campaigns and communications for large employers.
+Employers can implement targeted interventions by working with their benefits team and through collaborating with UnitedHealthcare Engagement Solutions, a health engagement and communications consultancy that specializes in developing and deploying population-specific engagement strategies, communications plans and custom health activation materials for large employers.

 In order to identify the targeted audience, UnitedHealthcare takes a 4-step approach: